cfengjin/spring-and-autumn/insertion-sort.md

 -|-
 5 | 3 4 1 2

-*Note: any item by itself is trivially sorted.*
+*Note: any item by itself is already sorted.*

 <br />